Taking cash in or out of Canada? Read this.

 You shouldn’t have to worry about spending on the weekends, not when you’re on holiday.

-This is why alternatives like Wise offer the mid-market exchange rate all the time, with no extra charges for spending in CAD at weekends or any other time.
+This is why alternatives providers like Wise offer the mid-market exchange rate all the time, with no extra charges for spending in CAD at weekends.

-Open a Wise multi-currency account online⁶ and you can get a Wise card for a one-time cost of just £7⁷.
-This can be used to spend in the local currency in 175 countries, including Canada.
+Open a Wise multi-currency account online and you can get a Wise card which you can use to spend in the local currency in over 150 countries, including Canada.

-Your money is automatically converted to CAD at the mid-market rate, so you don’t have to worry about pre-loading your account or converting cash.
-There’s only a small conversion fee to pay, or its free if you already have CAD in your Wise account⁶.
+Your money is automatically converted to CAD at the mid-market exchange rate, so you don’t have to worry about pre-loading your account or converting cash.
+There’s only a small, upfront conversion fee to pay, or it's free if you already have CAD in your Wise account.

 Need cash?
 You can even withdraw up to £200 a month from Canadian ATMs for free (although double-check that the ATM operator doesn’t charge its own fee).